-- Hard Core (C):- There are Core Courses in every semester.
-These courses are to be compulsorily studied by a student as a core requirement to complete the requirement of a programme in a said discipline of study. - Soft Core Elective (E):- Soft core is a course which can be chosen from a pool of papers.
-It will be supportive to the discipline of study & mandatory as per course curriculum. - Foundation Course (F):- The Foundation Course is based upon the content that leads to Knowledge enhancement.
-It is mandatory as per course curriculum. - Interdisciplinary Course/Open Elective (OE):-Open elective course may be from an unrelated discipline.
+- Core Paper (C):- There are Core Papers in every semester.
+These are to be compulsorily studied by a student as a core requirement to complete the requirement of a programme in the said discipline/ Course of study. - Discipline Specific Elective (D):- These are Elective papers which can be chosen from a pool of papers given by the department.
+It will be supportive to the discipline of study & mandatory as per course curriculum. - Foundation Course (F):- The Foundation Course is based upon the content that leads to Knowledge enhancement/proficiency/skill development.
+It is mandatory as per course curriculum & to be taken from pool provided by M.D.
+University Rohtak. - Open Elective (O):-Open elective course may be from an unrelated discipline.
 It is Interdisciplinary/Open Elective & mandatory as per course curriculum.
+Choice may be from any other Subject/Department of M.D.
+University campus Rohtak/pool provided by M.D.
+University Rohtak. - Dissertation/ Field work/Project -Dissertation/Project /Field work/ is discipline centric & mandatory as per course curriculum.
+Student has to study with an advisory support by concerned teacher